 The front of the room.
 I covered part of the dry erase board with bulletin board paper so I could hang our calendar with magnets.
 Way easier to change and make interactive.

 My teacher table and corner.
 I covered that nasty chalkboard (after scraping all those foam stickers off) with the new cork.
 Sometimes it’s just easier (and faster) to do things myself! 😀

 This is the final bulletin.
 I’m thinking of putting our “focus wall” and class goals on this board.

 Our reading corner.
 My son painted the bookshelf a chocolate brown for me.
 And the half-finished filing cabinet.
 I need to figure out how I want to paint the front…any ideas?

 The filing cabinet in mid overhaul.
 I’ve always loathed our old rusty filing cabinets.
 Now I have a way to make them cute!
 And I’m working on making them functional as interactive centers as well.

-This bulletin board is HUGE.
+This is one of the HUGE bulletins in this room.
 I divided it into sections so I could focus on more than one thing and not have to worry about taking up all the space with just one topic.
 Now I need to cover those cabinet doors.
 After I scrape more velcro sticky things off it.
 Grr.

 Last but not least, the front corner of the room.
 You can see the beginnings of my magnetic calendar.
 More pictures of that to come soon!